kumar-roheit/Data-Engineer-with-Python/Writing Functions in Python/Docstrings.md

 ```

 * Tools like sphinx and pydoc that will automatically generate online documentation for you based off of your docstrings.
+* When you need to set a mutable variable as a default argument, always use None and then set the value in the body of the function.
+This prevents unexpected behavior like adding multiple columns if you call the function more than once.